top of page

 About

-In spite of the recent global adversities and much to the pleasure of her growing fanbase, Beatrice released several singles in 2020, amongst them “Slow Down”, a duet with fellow diaspora artist Gizzy Manora that received radio play both in Europe and North America.
+Her debut album Coming Home (2008)—a tribute to her multicultural heritage—sparked a series of projects, including the 2014 album Naked under the moniker Carmine Rose.
+Across these releases, echoes of East African and world music blend with classic pop and R&B, sometimes coming to the foreground.
+Beatrice released several singles in 2020, including “Slow Down,” a duet with fellow diaspora artist Gizzy Manora that received radio play both in Europe and North America.

 bottom of page